 A true leader in higher education

-KU Chancellor Douglas A. Girod currently serves as chair of the Association of American Universities board of directors, helping guide federal policy issues and other decisions affecting research institutions.
+KU Chancellor Douglas A. Girod serves as chair of the Association of American Universities board of directors, helping guide federal policy issues and other decisions affecting research institutions.
 He is also chair of the Big 12 Conference’s board of directors and a member of both the NCAA Division I board of directors and the NCAA board of governors.

 HIDE_ME